 Melissa Silverstein is the founder and editor of Women and Hollywood.
 She is the Artistic Director and co-founder of the Athena Film Festival -- A Celebration of Women and Leadership -- at Barnard College in NYC.
 The sixth annual conference will take place February 18-21, 2016.

-Melissa recently published the first book from Women and Hollywood, In Her Voice: Women Directors Talk Directing, which is a compilation of over 40 interviews that have appeared on the site.
+Melissa was selected to be a film envoy for the American Film Showcase, the major film diplomacy program of the U.S. Department of State.
+And she recently published the first book from Women and Hollywood, "In Her Voice: Women Directors Talk Directing," which is a compilation of over 40 interviews that have appeared on the site.

 She has a regular column on Forbes.com, and has written for The Washington Post, NY Times, More Magazine and has been featured on CNN, the BBC as well as in Newsweek, Salon, Chicago Tribune, Washington Post, NY Times and many other publications.
 She was a contributor to "The Tattooed Girl: The Enigma of Stieg Larsson and the Secrets Behind the Most Compelling Thriller of Our Time."

 Contact Melissa at email@example.comNews Editor - Casey Cipriani Casey Cipriani is a New York-based arts and entertainment journalist with a passion for sci-fi, fairy tales and nerdy things.
 Casey got a Master’s Degree from the CUNY Graduate School of Journalism where she concentrated in Arts & Culture.
 She interned at the New York Daily News and Indiewire, where she became Assistant Editor after graduation.